Berber languages: Orthography

 Berber languages are primarily oral languages without a major written component.
-The first example of writing in a language that was possibly related to Berber was a papyrus written by the Egyptians in Hieratic, transliterating a snake chant in Kehek.
+The first example of writing in a language that was possibly related to Berber was a papyrus written by the Egyptians in Hieratic, transliterating a snake chant in the Kehek language.
 Historically, Berber languages were written with the Libyco-Berber script.
 Early uses of the script have been found on rock art and in various sepulchres; the oldest known variations of the script originating from around 600 BC.
 Usage of this script, in the form of Tifinagh, has continued into the present day among the Tuareg people.
 Following the spread of Islam, some Berber scholars also utilized the Arabic script.
 The Berber Latin alphabet was developed following the introduction of the Latin script in the nineteenth century by the West.
 The nineteenth century also saw the development of Neo-Tifinagh, an adaptation of Tuareg Tifinagh for use with other Berber languages.

 There are now three writing systems in use for Berber languages: Tifinagh, the Arabic script, and the Berber Latin alphabet, with the Latin alphabet being the most widely used today.